lincc-frameworks/tdastro/docs/index.rst

 * The ``PassbandGroup`` contains the filter information of the telescope and is used to calculate the fluxes in each band.

-TDAstro can generate numerous random realizations of the parameters for the ``SEDModel`` or ``BandfluxModel``, and then apply the effects to these realizations.
+TDAstro can generate numerous random realizations of the parameters for the physical source model (``SEDModel`` or ``BandfluxModel``), and then apply the effects to these realizations.
 The ``Opsim`` component is used to produce realistic light curves using the above components.
 See the :doc:`simulations <simulations>` page for a more detailed description of the process.

 For an overview of the package, we recommend starting with the notebooks in the "Getting Started"